loweas/website_tutorial/README.md

 ![](img/movefilesover.gif)

 3\.
 Once everything is moved you will need to edit your `index.html`.
 Vsode makes everything very visual to better for you to edit.
 You can change the title, headings, paragraphs, links, and images to reflect your personal information.
 Next you will want to look at the live application before you push so Right-click on the `index.html` file and select `Open with Live Server`.
 If you do not have the Live Server extension installed, you will be prompted to install it.
+**Note this video shows where you can manually install live server**

 ![](img/installlive.gif)